Flourless Egg and Cottage Cheese Savory Breakfast Muffins (Video)

-These low-carb, gluten-free, nutrient dense, meatless, and delicious Flourless Egg and Cottage Cheese Savory Breakfast Muffins will start your day off right.
-Make a batch over the weekend and grab one or two for a quick breakfast during the week.
+Make Flourless Egg and Cottage Cheese Savory Breakfast Muffins over the weekend and grab one or two for a quick breakfast during the week.
+These low-carb, gluten-free, nutrient dense, meatless, and delicious breakfast muffins will start your day off right.

 My recipe for simple Grab-and-Go Egg “Muffins” has been one of the most popular recipes on Kalyn’s Kitchen for quite a while, and it’s something I still enjoy for a quick grab-and-go breakfast.
 But even the best breakfast idea can get boring when you’ve made it for years, so back in 2012 I set my mind to creating a Flourless Savory Breakfast Muffin.
 I wanted a muffin that had eggs, but with a more texture and more nutritionally dense than the original Egg “Muffins.”